*Should this page not display dates, please click here

 - Appreciate how biodynamic methods will fit into the rhythm of your organic food growing system to produce the highest quality organic food

-Peter Kearney is an experienced workshop presenter, educator and urban farmer who has worked with and studied biodynamics for 20 years and run biodynamic workshops for 7 years.
-Peter is the founder of My Food Garden, a member of Biodynamic Agriculture Australia and in 2011 and 2014 presented at their National Conference.
-Peter has also been asked to present 3 workshops at the international biodynamic agriculture conference in Switzerland in 2018 on working with biodynamics in urban agriculture.
-Peter's business also consults to individuals, schools, community organisations and large property developers on integrating sustainable urban agriculture into their environments.
+Peter Kearney is an experienced workshop presenter, educator and urban farmer who has worked with and studied biodynamics for 23 years and run biodynamic workshops for 8 years.
+Peter is the founder of My Food Garden and a director of Biodynamic Agriculture Australia.
+Peter has presented at the 2018 and 2019 international biodynamic agriculture conference in Switzerland on working with biodynamics in urban agriculture.
+Peter's business consults to individuals, schools, community organisations, governments and large property developers on integrating sustainable urban agriculture into their environments.

 For Information on our cancellation policy please click here